 - Support for A/D scale or serial scale inputs.
+The 920i must be configured for at least one scale input-either from A/D cards or serial input from an external digital indicator.
 The maximum number of scale inputs is 28; these can be combined to represent up to 32 scale configurations. - Four digital I/O channels on main board, each configurable as either input or output. - Four serial ports on main board (Ports 1-4) support duplex RS-232 up to 115200 bps.
-Port 2 supports hardware handshaking and remote keyboard input; Ports 3 and 4 support 20mA output; Port 4 supports 2-wire RS-485 communications. - External DB-9 and DIN-8 connectors for serial connection to a PC and attachment of PS/2-type remote keyboard. - Available in 115 VAC and 230 VAC North American and European versions.
+Port 2 supports hardware handshaking and remote keyboard input; Ports 3 and 4 support 20mA output; Port 4 supports 2-wire RS-485 communications. - External DB-9 and DIN-8 connectors for serial connection to a PC and attachment of PS/2®-type remote keyboard.

+• Available in 115 VAC and 230 VAC North American and European versions.